 Most organisations need both monitoring and analytics — but they often buy one without realising the other is available in the same platform.
 The right balance depends on your team structure, billing model, and the problems you’re actually trying to solve:

 TraqNext covers all five profiles from a single platform.
 Setup takes minutes and tracking data syncs immediately — there’s no configuration overhead before you start seeing results.
-For agencies, project-level and employee-level billing rates are both supported, with payroll auto-calculated from tracked hours.
-For enterprise teams, on-premises deployment keeps sensitive data within your infrastructure.
+For agencies, project-level and employee-level billing rates are both supported, with payroll auto-calculated from tracked hours, while enterprise teams benefit from on-premises deployment that keeps sensitive data within their infrastructure.

 Burnout costs US employers an estimated $125–190 billion in healthcare spending every year (Harvard Business Review).
 Predictive Burnout Analysis is the clearest example of workforce analytics doing something employee monitoring simply cannot — converting activity patterns into an early warning signal for employee health before the damage is done, and before a valuable team member decides to leave.